Last Updated on 04/21/2023 by Glynn Willard

 I like meeting other like-minded campers who share the same values.
 We’ve made some genuine friends dispersed camping.

-We like feeling like we can stay for awhile or leave whenever.
+We like feeling like we can stay for a while or leave whenever.
 There’s no schedule.

 How Do You Find Great Boondocking Spots?